 There’s a movement toward eating real food.
 You’ve probably noticed.
 It has come about for a few different reasons, one of which is the effect overly processed food has on our health.

-Consequently, many have sought out small, local farmers; grown their own gardens; raised their own chickens; and learned about pre-industrialized farming practices and traditional food preparation in order to ensure the health and safety of the food they’re eating.
+Consequently, many have sought out small local farmers, grow their own gardens, raise their own chickens, and learn about organic farming practices in order to ensure the health and safety of the food they’re eating.

 Transitioning to a real food diet is a process.
-It may take some extra time in the beginning, but it’s worth it!
-I feel healthier and food tastes so much better.
+It may take some extra time in the beginning.
 I still have a lot to learn and I’ll continuously update my blog with new information.
 I hope this blog can be a great resource for you in your real food endeavors!